CDSP-SCPO/zephserver/README.md

 #### 4.Add the starter file

-If you use django Copy the zephstarter.py file otherwise copy zephstarter_no_django.py file in your folder
+If you use django Copy the zephstarter.py file and adpt it to your application otherwise copy zephstarter_no_django.py file in your folder

 #### 7.Start your server